-Elevate your soup and make it dinner-party-ready by topping it with a dollop of pesto, creme fraiche, mascarpone, or shaves of ricotta salata.
+Make your soup extra special by topping it with a dollop of pesto, crème fraîche, mascarpone, or shaves of ricotta salata.
 Serve it with a light salad and bread.
 Ready in 30 minutes.

 If you're pressed for time and need a dessert for your holiday dinner party ASAP, our recipe takes just 65 minutes from prep to fully baked.
 Use canned pumpkin, evaporated milk, spices, flour, and a store-bought pastry shell to make this unbelievably tasty pie.

 Decorate with whipped cream, chopped pecans, a drizzle of chocolate sauce and chocolate shavings, or sprinkle with powdered sugar and serve with vanilla ice cream.

 French toast is a brunch staple that's hard to beat.
 Crusty bread soaked in an eggy batter and drenched in syrup is an all-time favorite, but our take on it gives the classic a good fight.
 Use any bread at hand, but raisin bread is our favorite.
 Make an egg batter spiced with vanilla, cinnamon, and nutmeg, in addition to pumpkin and milk.

 Use butter to pan -ry the bread and make an apple cider syrup to drizzle the toast.
 Serve with a side of fruit, some shirred eggs, and coffee for a wonderful and filling brunch.
 Ready in 25 minutes.Continue to 5 of 18 below.